• Skip to primary navigation

 • Cook the pasta: In a large pot, bring water to a boil and cook your pasta according to package instructions for al dente pasta (al dente means "to the tooth" or with a slight bite).
 Reserve about a cup of the pasta cooking water, then drain the rest and set aside.

 • Saute the Garlic and Spices: In a large saute pan, add ¼ cup of the pasta cooking water and turn the heat up to medium.
 When it heats up, add the garlic and spices and cook for about 3 to 4 minutes.
 If the pan dries up, add some more cooking water.
-When garlic is tender, add the blended pumpkin sauce and stir well to combine.
+When garlic is tender, add the blended pumpkin mixture and stir well to combine.

 • Combine Pasta and Sauce: Toss the cooked pasta with the sauce until it is well coated.